Launchpad Integration within Firmware Release 2.x

 Step Mode (View 4)

 Step mode enables composition and editing of your PRESETS via the Launchpad.
 When you enter STEP mode you will see one row of lit pads.
-These lit pads use the same convention as the Session screen to tell you which are MONO, CHORD or DRUM parts.
-Here is an example:
+These lit pads use the same convention as the Session screen where colours are set from the Vector LED status.